 - Loans from life insurance policies have flexible repayment options.
 See below for more information about this.

 Disadvantages Of Loans

 - Loans are charged interest, which go straight in the insurance company’s pocket.
 They may also reduce dividend payments in a whole life policy or reduce the potential for higher market returns in a variable policy.
-A loan will cost a policy owner money from their policy value in most all cases.
+A loan will cost a policy owner money from their policy value in almost all cases.